Parent Coordination

 During the session, the PC may ask to meet with each party separately in a brief private caucus to gather additional pertinent information.
 The PC will facilitate dialog between co-parents that is intended to improve the co-parenting relationship by focusing on building healthy communication skills, establishing healthy boundaries, and guiding choices with respect to the child’s best interest.

 In most cases, a workbook regarding cooperative co-parenting is incorporated as an educational guideline and for additional support.
-Co-parents read and explore the workbook independently and review together in joint or individual sessions.
-After following the links below, please scroll down for chapter descriptions.
+Co-parents read and explore the workbook independently and review in joint or individual sessions.
+In following the links below, please scroll down for chapter descriptions.

 https://cooperativeparenting.com/product/cooperative-coparenting-parenting-guide/